pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech, including devices that interface over USB, WiFi and wired Ethernet.
+This plugin implements a control interface for the multi-channel 'DS-series' Ethernet relay devices manufactured by the UK company Devantech.

-The plugin includes specimen configurations for devices in Devantech's USB, TCP and DS ranges and support for additional devices can be added through module configuration.
+DS devices used with the plugin must be configured to issue module status reports periodically and on any relay state change.

+The plugin listens on a specified TCP 'status' port for incoming status reports and when a report is received from a previously unconnected device which is identified in the module configuration then the plugin opens a TCP 'command' command connection to the device and begins controlling the module remotely.
+If the command connection is lost for whatever reason, then it will simply be re-made as soon as a new status report is receved.

+The control mechanism is resilient to network outage and allows ad-hoc connection of devices as long as they are defined in the module configuration.

 Optimum (that is, reliable and resilient) support is provided for DS series modules.
 The plugin will detect the presence of an appropriately configured DS